TudiDotCom/chat-bot-insider/README.md

 5. Run the project in the browser: "ng serve"
 Then open http://localhost:4200/ in a browser to view the project.

+The project was build using Angular UI KIT Nebular: https://akveo.github.io/nebular/

 ###
 I know there are bugs due to my ".includes()" functions when comparing the names of the strings.
 I left it like this to make testing easier.